nextu1337/nxamf/README.md

 # nxamf
 nxamf is a port of SabreAMF in Go.
 It's an AMF client written in Go.
-Supports AMF0 and AMF3.
+Supports AMF0 and AMF3. <br>
+##### Please make sure all the issues are library related! <br>
+###### If any error is being encountered please create an entry in the `Issues` tab or make a pull request if you can fix it yourself

 ### AMF
 Action Message Format (AMF) is a binary format used to serialize object graphs such as ActionScript objects and XML, or send messages between an Adobe Flash client and a remote service, usually a Flash Media Server or third party alternatives.